 To learn about how Naples came to be the flourishing community it is today, make a visit to Palm Cottage, the oldest house in Naples.
 At the corner of 12th Ave South and Gulfshore Blvd, the house is made of tabby mortar, a primitive concrete made of sand and shells.

-Built by the co-founder of Naples, Walter N. Haldeman the Palm Cottage is maintained by the Naples Historical Society.
+Built by the co-founder of Naples, Walter N. Haldeman, the Palm Cottage is maintained by the Naples Historical Society.
 Today, the Palm Cottage has hosted 2,100 students and over 1,000,000 visitors to teach the history and founding of Naples!

 A docent-guided tour takes you through the 3,500 feet of donated artwork, furnishings, and tools from Naples from 1895.
 Then you’ll stroll through the Norris Gardens and later the Archival Viewing Center to watch a 24-minute video about Naples’ past.

-Sugden Community Theatre
+See a Show at Sugden Community Theatre

 To get your dose of entertainment, head to Fifth Street South for a show at the Sugden Community Theatre, home to the Naples Players.
-Here you’ll be able to see professional quality community theatre like musicals, comedies, and dramas.
+Here you’ll be able to see professional quality community theatre shows like musicals, comedies, and dramas.

 The Naples Players produce shows year round with 14 productions a year!
 Performances are given on Wednesdays through Saturdays at 8 PM with a matinee on Sundays at 2 PM.
 Past shows have included Broadway hits like The Producers, Oklahoma!, and Noises Off.

 If you have an itch to get on the stage, take a class at Sugden!
-Try you hand at singing, dancing, improv, or learn technical theatre skills.
+Try your hand at singing, dancing, improv, or learn technical theatre skills.
 Wellness classes are offered for students with Parkinson’s, Down Syndrome, anxiety, and sensory processing disorders.

 You can also take a guided tour through the entire theatre.
 Inside, you’ll tour backstage areas and see the moving parts and the effort it takes to mount a theatrical production!